Mosquito-borne DiseasesReading time: 10 minutes

 Symptoms of dengue fever include high fever, severe headache, severe pain behind the eyes, joint pain, muscle and bone pain, rash, and mild bleeding throughout the body.
 Dengue hemorrhagic fever is characterized by a high fever that lasts in the body from 2 to 7 days, with general signs and symptoms consistent with dengue fever.
 When the fever declines, symptoms including persistent vomiting, severe abdominal pain, and difficulty breathing, may then develop.
-24 to 48 hours after this a new stage sets in, were the smallest blood vessels in the body become excessively permeable "leaky" and allow fluid to escape from the blood vessels which may lead to failure of the circulatory system and shock, followed by death, if the circulatory failure is not corrected.
+24 to 48 hours after this new stage sets in, the smallest blood vessels in the body become excessively permeable "leaky" and allow fluid to escape from the blood vessels which may lead to failure of the circulatory system and shock, followed by death, if the circulatory failure is not corrected.

 Eastern Equine Encephalitis (EEE) & Western Equine Encephalitis (WEE)

-Spread to both horses and human by the bite of a mosquito, Eastern Equine Encephalitis (EEE) and Western Equine Encephalitis (WEE), are among the most serious of mosquito-borne arboviruses.
+Spread to both horses and humans by the bite of a mosquito, Eastern Equine Encephalitis (EEE) and Western Equine Encephalitis (WEE), are among the most serious of mosquito-borne arboviruses.
 They can affect the central nervous system and cause severe complications and even death.
 A vaccine is available for horses against EEE & WEE, but not for humans.